rinvex/laravel-subscriptions/README.md

 $user->newSubscription('main', $plan);
 ```

 The first argument passed to `newSubscription` method should be the title of the subscription.
-If your application offer a single subscription, you might call this `main` or `primary`.
-The second argument is the plan instance your user is subscribing to.
+If your application offer a single subscription, you might call this `main` or `primary`, while the second argument is the plan instance your user is subscribing to, and there's an optional third parameter to specify custom start date as an instance of `Carbon\Carbon` (by default if not provided, it will start now).

 ### Change the Plan